-- Representation of both women and men in the wider biosphere community consultation process has been received with 63% of respondents to the 'Have Your Say' survey being female while 36% were male (supporting document 9); and - Ensuring gender balance of members in the Biosphere Nomination Community Reference Group (supporting document 10).
+- Representation of both women and men in the wider biosphere community consultation process which received 63% of female respondents to the 'Have Your Say' survey and 36% male (supporting document 9); and - Ensuring gender balance of members in the Biosphere Nomination Community Reference Group (supporting document 10).

-Gender balance and equity will continue to be encouraged throughout the different stages of the biosphere design and implementation.
-This will be supported by the adoption of a governance principle that seeks to foster inclusiveness (section 17.1.9).
+Gender balance and equity will continue to be encouraged throughout all stages of the biosphere design and implementation.
+This approach will be supported by the adoption of a governance principle that seeks to foster inclusiveness (section 17.1.9).